AdamBruss81/SharpQ3Load/README.md

 folder colocated with simulator.exe to run the program.
 This is true with all Quake 3 map loaders as the baseq3 artwork is not open sourced.
 The easiest way to get this is by buying Quake 3 from steam and looking in the Quake 3 install folder.
 You can copy the folder from there.

-Choose a map from the map loader form and it will load and you will see that map come up in first person view.
+Choose a map from the map loader form by clicking it.
+A progress bar comes up while the map is loading.
+After completion you will be in the level in first person view.
+The WASD keys move you as in other first person programs.
+Spacebar jumps.
 Press the 'H' key to view help on the controls.
 You can always load a new map by pressing the 'O' key.
 Press 'Q' to quit the program.

 Background: